 Breakaways Conservation Park

-From the Breakaways lookout we were able to see two outcrops called – Caste and Salt & Pepper.
-What was interesting we had to get a permit from the information center to see Breakaways.
+From the Breakaways lookout, we were able to see two outcrops called – Caste and Salt & Pepper.
+What was interesting was we had to get a permit from the information centre to see Breakaways.
 The land is owned by Antakirinja Matu-Yankunytjatjara Aboriginal Corporation and it is under constant maintenance.
 When you are there you see only some rock formation and it is hard to believe that it is actually a conservation park that has real boundaries.

 The view was a bit like the scenery from a Looney Tunes cartoon Coyote and the Road Runner.
 Nell was delighted because she could throw stones into the abyss.
-At the end we had to take her away by force.
-Obviously Nell wanted to climb them all and we had to restrain her quickly as this is the Aboriginal land and respect for sacred places was necessary.
+In the end, we had to take her away by force.
+Obviously, Nell wanted to climb them all and we had to restrain her quickly as this is the Aboriginal land and respect for sacred places was necessary.